 - 1. Achieve a probation and parole officer regular caseload at 92 and special caseload (Intensive Supervision Program (ISP)) and specialized) at 20-30 (targets). - 2.
 Use CMIS workload formula to monitor the work of Probation and Parole Officers to determine when a district is becoming overworked or falling behind to ensure that workload distribution is equitable.
 Set a goal of each officer having no more than 175 (normalized) workload points.

-- 3. Utilize RDC for the purpose of supporting and reducing the workload of field supervision by assisting with the management of all minimum risk offenders through a monthly call-in system, and assist in the supervision of offenders on GPS supervision.
-RDC is also available to assist Probation and Parole Officers by entering field contact information for Probation and Parole Officers.
-RDC also serves as a centralized location for auditing and quality control for supervisors and region managers. - 4.
+Continue to re-evaluate the workload formula goals to reflect changes in workloads due to the utilization of specialized caseloads and the assistance of the Probation and Parole Response Center in the supervision of offenders statewide. - 3.
+Utilize the Probation and Parole Response Center for the purpose of supporting and reducing the workload of field supervision by assisting with the management of all minimum risk offenders through a monthly call-in system, and assist in the supervision of offenders on GPS supervision.
+The Response Center is also available to assist Probation and Parole Officers by entering field contact information for Probation and Parole Officers.
+The Response Center also serves as a centralized location for auditing and quality control for supervisors and region managers. - 4.
 Expand and upgrade office space as lease agreements expire to improve the work environment building security, which includes electronic alarms and video surveillance. - 5.
 Utilize a statewide professional service agreement for laboratory urine collection and drug testing services.
-This will reduce collection activities by Probation and Parole and ensure consistent laboratory collection and testing protocols statewide to meet Parole Board and/or court ordered requirements. - 6.
-Maintain vehicle fleet to meet the field requirements as outlined in policies and procedures. - 7.
+This will reduce collection activities by Probation and Parole and ensure consistent laboratory collection and testing protocols statewide to meet Parole Board and/or court ordered requirements.

+- 6. Maintain vehicle fleet to meet the field requirements as outlined in policies and procedures. - 7.
 Continue to ensure consistent, timely and proactive training to enhance staff knowledge and to promote a professional work force and the utilization of motivational interviewing communication skills. - 8.
 Audit and track offenders in detention under the Probation and Parole Division's jurisdiction in order to effectively monitor disposition of the offender. - 9.
 Monitor the division's practices to ensure compliance with American Corrections Association standards. - 10.
 Re-develop and enhance internal training methods and curriculums to meet the needs of the division's staff and ensure the use of best practices in the supervision of offenders statewide. - 11.
 Under existing budget resources, provide enhanced and current safety equipment, to include new bulletproof vests, for staff statewide. - 12.
 Provide annual training for supervisors to enhance existing job skills and introduce new evidence-based concepts for implementation in daily work. - 13.
-Created an exposure control plan to be implemented statewide to ensure universal precautions are utilized by staff when handling potentially infectious material, and providing training on these materials to staff statewide.
+Create and maintain an exposure control plan to be implemented statewide to ensure universal precautions are utilized by staff when handling potentially infectious material, and providing training on these materials to staff statewide. - 14.
+Create a Probation-Parole Supervisor position within the Community Corrections Administrative Office that will assist in the evaluation of treatment programs statewide, coordinate reentry and reintegration services for offenders releasing from prison to high risk/ high needs caseloads, be responsible for monitoring work product of Transition Coordinators (TC's) and Institutional Probation-Parole Officers (IPPO's) statewide, and monitor timeliness of referral processes within PPD community programs